 But RBAC still has many drawbacks, among them:

-PBAC gives transparency and visibility: Visualising the relationship between the identities and the resources is the first step in setting a strong access management policy.
+PBAC gives transparency and visibility: Visualizing and mapping the relationship between the identities and the resources is the first step in setting a strong access management policy.
 PBAC gives administrators a clear view of who is authorized to do what, across all organizational assets.
 It also provides full and transparent visibility for compliance with GDPR and other relevant regulations.
 As a result of its many strengths, PBAC closes security gaps left by RBAC, enhances your cybersecurity and delivers a proactive response to Data and Privacy regulation compliance.

 “Companies that haven’t solved for access control are not only putting themselves at risk -- they are also suboptimizing every dollar of their cybersecurity spend.” - Richard Bird, Forbes Technology Council

 RBAC has dominated access control since the 1990’s, but it doesn’t suit the needs of today’s fast paced, diverse, cloud-based environments.

-© All Rights Reserved 2020 PlainID
+© All Rights Reserved 2023 PlainID